Have you ever went for a winter run only to realize you didn’t dress warm enough?

 Whenever I have a conversation with a new runner around the winter season, they ask how my lungs can hold up in the cold.
 The truth is, I never noticed the pain enough to consider it a problem.
 However, we all experience some level of discomfort at first.

 The biggest problem is most new runners start off too fast.
 It takes time to develop the discipline of pacing.
-But when its cold, starting off at a slow pace will allow time for your lungs to acclimate to brisk temperatures.
+But when its cold during a winter run, starting off at a slow pace will allow time for your lungs to acclimate to brisk temperatures.
 The key is to start off nice and easy.
 A breathing mask is helpful.
 I use one myself.
 It not only keeps your head warm, but it warms the inhaled air making it easier to breathe in the cold weather.

 3. Try Out Long Warm Running Pants